netaz/dl-compilers-survey/README.md

 <H3> NUPHAR (Neural-network Unified Preprocessing Heterogeneous ARchitecture) </H3>

 > As an execution provider in the ONNX Runtime, it is built on top of TVM and LLVM to accelerate ONNX models by compiling nodes in subgraphs into optimized functions via JIT.
 It also provides JIT caching to save compilation time at runtime.

+<H3> Numba </H3>

+> Numba is a just-in-time compiler for Python that works best on code that uses NumPy arrays and functions, and loops.

+<H3> NNFusion </H3>

+> A flexible and efficient DNN compiler that can generate high-performance executables from a DNN model description (e.g., TensorFlow frozen models and ONNX format).

+<H3> Antares </H3>

+> An automatic engine for multi-platform kernel generation and optimization.